radiantlogic-v8/documentation-ia-selfmanaged/documentation/configuration/powershell-extraction.md

 Get-Credential -UserName test\local -Message "Credential" | Export-CliXml credential.xml
 ```

-> **Note:** Do not forget to run the command in a powershell on the behalf of a service account.
+> [!note] Do not forget to run the command in a powershell on the behalf of a service account.

 ## Task Scheduler and Credentials